A sole passenger in a mini-van to Kanchanaburi

 A tham bun ceremony at the guesthouse

 Once back at the starting point, I take a few soft drinks and eat a piece of cake.
 As it is a quarter past two, I have to wait half an hour before the bus leaves for Kanchanaburi.
-The welcoming at the bar of the guesthouse is somewhat anonymous; at first, I take this rather personally, but there seems to be some kind of party going on here for the Thai.
+There seems to be some party going for the Thai.
 This morning Buddha statues were placed in the courtyard, an annual tham bun, a merit-making ceremony to enforce happiness and prosperity.
 An entire delegation of Thai people – probably family and friends – has come over to eat and especially drink.
 Understandably the attention of the owner and the staff mainly goes towards these guests.
 I take a shower and return later for a hearty meal.

 Drunk with the Thai